Lightning-Universe/lightning-flash/docs/source/reference/style_transfer.rst

     import pystiche

-Then, download some content images and create a DataModule.
+Then, download some content images and create a :class:`~flash.image.style_transfer.StyleTransferData` DataModule.

 .. testcode:: style_transfer